yuvrajsingh833/Shipzy-Delivery-Service/README.md

 - Place a courier order by providing the required details.
 - Explore the dashboard to view statistics and charts related to your courier orders.
 - Manage your orders from the sidebar, including viewing order history, cancelling orders, and downloading payment receipts.

-## Future Additions
+- Integrated a payment gateway to allow users to make payments securely for their courier orders.

-- **Payment Gateway Integration:** In the future, we plan to integrate a payment gateway to allow users to make payments securely for their courier orders.
+Made with ❤️ by Yuvraj Singh Rathore